 Dr. Hukowicz served in different roles on multiple faculty committees including: Faculty Representative to the Board of Trustees; co-chair, NEASC Sub-committee on Students; member of Strategic Planning Committees on Finance and Academics; member of search committees (President, Vice President of Finance and Administration, and Assistant to the Academic Dean); chair of search committees for Director of IT, Marketing Specialist, and Associate Dean for Graduate Program Development); member, Faculty and Academic Standards (FAST) Committee; member and co-chair, Planning Council; member and secretary, Student Faculty Senate; member, Curriculum Committee; member, Tenure and Promotion Committee; member, Affirmative Action Committee; member of Academic Restructuring Committee; and, member of multiple ad hoc committees for new programs at the undergraduate, graduate and doctoral levels.

 She is moderator of the Alpha Kappa Chapter of Delta Epsilon Sigma, a national honor society for students, alumni and faculty of colleges and universities with a Catholic tradition.
-Dr. Hukowicz served as a member of the Lay Ministry Board and the Catholic Schools Board for the Roman Catholic Diocese of Springfield, MA. and served on the search committee for the diocesan Superintendent of Schools.
+Dr. Hukowicz served as a member of the Lay Ministry Board and the Catholic Schools Board for the Roman Catholic Diocese of Springfield, MA. and currently serves on the Bishop’s Commission for Catholic Education.
 She was a member of Quota International of Springfield, a director of the American Cancer Society of Hampshire County and currently serves as a board member of Meghan’s Light, Inc. Dr. Hukowicz is an active member in the Association for Continuing Higher Education (ACHE) and the University Professional and Continuing Education Association (UPCEA).